 Speak is one of those powerful reads that, unfortunately, many students relate to.
 If not from personal experiences mirroring the main character, the reality of dealing with trauma and the fallout of PTSD, depression, and other ostracizing events.
+Teaching Speak, though, can be a challenging task.
 It becomes a deeply personal and empathetic read, so I make an effort to include it in my reading list throughout the year.
 Read on for activities and ideas to try in your own classroom.

 No one thinks about bookmarks.
 Make use of the usual strips of paper or bits of wrapper that are typically used and give students analysis bookmarks instead.
 Students will be able to participate in engaging analysis components as they read the novel.
 It’s fewer worksheets to print out, requires students to jot notes, and is easily accessible right in the book as they read.
 This bookmark idea is versatile, you can create whatever style and questions or requirements you’d like.
 If you’re not interested in starting from scratch, I have a novel analysis bookmark created for the Speak novel here.